arielfayol37/CombinatoricTestKit/README.md

 - When you are done downloading python, open the command line and navivate to this folder.
 - Execute the following command: pip install -r requirements.txt
 - You are all set.
 Now go to combi_test.py and modify the test_function() method to your specification.
+- When you are done writing your function, save and execute the command: python combi_test.py

 Email me at arielfayol1@gmail.com if you need help